-All expenditure and revenues are then broken down among these functions so changes in them may be tracked.
+All expenses and receipts are then broken down among these functions so changes in them may be tracked.

 It should be noted that the sub-function "01.
-Transactions not broken down" includes all expenditure and revenue that cannot be classified in the functions 1 to 9.
-This includes transactions relative to debt, most operating revenues, including income and other taxes and provisions and amortisations.
+Transactions not broken down" includes all expenses and receipts that cannot be classified in the functions 1 to 9.
+This includes transactions relative to the debt, most operating receipts, including income and other taxes and provisions and amortisations.